top of page

 Blackaddie to Crawick Bridge pathway

-As part of our Community Action Plan 2022–2026, surveys showed that 95% of participants wanted to see Sanquhar promoted as a walking destination, both to attract visitors and to enhance the network of local walking routes.
+Through surveys conducted as part of our Community Action Plan 2022-2026, 95% of participants wished to see Sanquhar promoted as a walking destination, to increase tourism and to expand the network of local walking routes.

-• Planting native tree species along sections of the River Nith to improve biodiversity and help mitigate flood risk.
+• SEC have planted native tree species along sections of the River Nith to improve biodiversity and help mitigate flood risk.

-• Installing durable recycled-plastic seating for summer visitors.
+• SEC have installed durable recycled-plastic seating for summer visitors.

-• Adding local habitat interpretation boards to enrich the visitor experience.
+• Plans are to add local habitat interpretation boards to enhance the visitor experience.

 bottom of page